ASD AVC Vogherese 1919: Refoundation

 To continue the football tradition of A.C.
 Voghera, the Associazione Ragazzi Cairoli, founded in 1948 took the place of Vogherese, recovering only in 1994 the name of the bankrupt company, competing in amateur tournaments Lombard until its return to Serie D.

-At the end of the 1980–81 season it was promoted to the Serie C2, remaining until the 1987–88 season.
+At the end of the 1980–81 season it was promoted to the Serie C2, remaining so until the 1987–88 season.

-Demoted in Serie D, it would still play between this league and Serie C2: it was relegated from C2 at the end of the 1998–99 season.
+Demoted in Serie D, the team would still play between this league and Serie C2: it was relegated from C2 at the end of the 1998–99 season.

-In 2005 the team after finishing the season in third place, won the playoffs, but this was not enough to get the repechage to Serie C2.
+Although the team finished the season in third place and managed to win the playoffs, it was not enough to get the repechage to Serie C2.

-In the 2010–11 season Voghera gained access to the Serie D promotion play-off advancing through the group stage to the semifinals, where it was eliminated by Rimini.
+In the 2010–11 season, Voghera gained access to the Serie D promotion play-off, advancing through the group stage to the semifinals, where it was eliminated by Rimini.

 Liquidation and following refoundations

-In summer 2013 the club was not able to enter 2013–14 Serie D and was so subsequently liquidated.
+In summer 2013, the club was not able to enter 2013–14 Serie D and so was subsequently liquidated.

-A first attempt to re-start the activity took place in 2015, as three football clubs based in Voghera (Nord Voghera, Torrevillese and Orione) united in a new company called Associazione Sportiva Dilettantistica Voghera, which joined the Prima Categoria in 2015-2016 and was promoted to Promozione in 2017–2018.
-However, just one year later the club went again on bankruptcy and had to withdraw from the championship in winter 2018.
+The first attempt to re-start the activity took place in 2015, when three football clubs based in Voghera (Nord Voghera, Torrevillese and Orione) united in a new company called Associazione Sportiva Dilettantistica Voghera, which joined the Prima Categoria in 2015-2016 and was promoted to Promozione in 2017–2018.
+However, just one year later, the club again filed for bankruptcy, withdrawing from the championship in winter 2018.

 After some months, businessman Oreste Cavaliere took over A.S.D.
 OltrepòVoghera (another club based in Voghera, playing its football in Eccellenza), renaming it Associazione Sportiva Dilettantistica AVC Vogherese 1919 and re-starting the "rossoneri" history.

-Colors and badge

-Its colors are red and black.